Browns Finally Forge New Identity by Drafting Myles Garrett 1st Overall

 The last time the Browns had that type of defender on the field, safety Eric Turner roamed the grass at Municipal Stadium before the organization's move to Baltimore.

 Garrett immediately becomes the heart of a defense now under the direction of taskmaster Gregg Williams.
-He wasn't shy about showing his love for Cleveland after being drafted, per the Fort Worth Star-Telegram's Charean Williams:
+Garrett wasn't shy about showing his love for Cleveland after being drafted, per the Fort Worth Star-Telegram's Charean Williams:

 Charean Williams @NFLCharean